 US federal judge refuses Trump’s bid to unseal Epstein grand jury records

-Donald Trump had sought to dispel rumours that his administration was attempting to conceal information about sex offender Jeffrey Epstein.
+Donald Trump has sought to dispel rumours his administration had attempted to conceal information about Jeffrey Epstein.

 A federal judge in the United States has rejected a request from the Department of Justice to release transcripts from a grand jury investigation into the late sex offender Jeffrey Epstein.